idefix-code/idefix/doc/source/programmingguide.rst

 ------------------

 ``Grid`` is essentially a datastructure which represents the full computational domain (i.e. without domain decomposition, if MPI has been enabled).
-Here is the full API for this class (one may refer to ::ref:`grid` for a graphical representation of the grid ):
+Here is the full API for this class (one may refer to :ref:`grid` for a graphical representation of the grid ):

 .. doxygenclass:: Grid
   :members: